Coping with Unreliable Workers in Internet-based Computing: An Evaluation of Reputation Mechanisms: Analysis

 In order to specify the transition function, we consider the execution of the protocol divided in rounds.
-In each round, probabilities and \emph{counts} (i.e. numbers of validations and audits) are updated by the mechanism as defined in Algorithms~\ref{alg3} and \ref{alg2}.
+In each round, probabilities and \emph{counts} (i.e. numbers of validations, audits, error rate and streak) are updated by the mechanism as defined in Algorithms~\ref{alg3} and \ref{alg2}.
 The state at the end of round $r$ is denoted as $s_r$.
 Abusing the notation, we will use $x(r)$ instead of $x(s_r)$ to denote component $x$ of vector $s_r$.
-The workers' decisions, the number of cheaters, and the payoffs of each round $r>0$ are the stochastic outcome of the probabilities and counts at the end of round $r-1$.
+The workers' decisions, the workers' error rate, the number of cheaters, and the payoffs of each round $r>0$ are the stochastic outcome of the probabilities and counts at the end of round $r-1$.
 We specify the transition from $s_{r-1}$ to $s_r$ by the actions taken by the master and the workers during round $r$.